The Future of the Internet | Where Are We Headed?

 - Web3: A blockchain-based internet focused on decentralization.

-Final Thoughts | The Internet is Evolving—Stay Informed, Stay Engaged
+The Internet is Evolving | Stay Informed, Stay Engaged

-This wraps up the “Things Schools Should Actually Teach” series—but the real education starts with you.
+This wraps up one article in the Things Schools Should Actually Teach series, but the real education starts with you.

 - Keep learning.
-The internet changes fast—stay updated.
+The internet changes fast.
+Stay updated.

 - Take control.
 Your data, privacy, and freedom depend on your choices.

 - Question everything.
-AI, algorithms, and corporate control shape what you see—be aware.
+AI, algorithms, and corporate control shape what you see.
+Be aware.

 The future of the internet is still being written.
 Will you be a passive user, or will you take control?